nicholas-leonard/slides/torch7.md

 So basically, no difference except for use of `torch.CudaTensor`.
 However, it will be much faster on GPU than CPU for larger Tensors.
-This is especially true for high-end cards like NVIDIA Titan X and such.

 ---